blacknred/tasker/README.md

   - every project has a timeline that aggregates($bc-projectId) all the events of the project's issue/sprint and can be observed on the dashboard page
 - Each command associated with an issue (CreateComment, CreateVote, etc.) creates an IssueUpdated event, which is stored in the EventStoreDb and is used to project these partial updates to the issue state into the Pg.
 - Pg is more like a write optimized database, for a real world scenario as a read database you will definitely need an easily sharded nosql database.
-- Mutations/reads are limited to the projects the user has access to, defined in the authentication headers.
+- Mutations/reads are limited to the projects the user has access to.

 #### Fanout